YichengDWu/MoYe.jl/docs/src/manual/broadcast.md

 Broadcasting is only defined for [`MoYeArray`](@ref)s with static sizes.

-Out-of-place broadcasting always returns a owning array with a col-major compact layout.
+Out-of-place broadcasting always returns an owning array with a col-major compact layout.
 Because the stride order of the original array is not respected, the performance can be suboptimal.

 ```@repl bc